magentic/flowlens-mcp-server/README.md

 # FlowLens MCP Server
-An open-source MCP server that fetches your recorded user flows and bug reports from [FlowLens](https://www.magentic.ai/?utm_source=gh_flowlens) and exposes them to your AI coding agents for *context-aware debugging*.
+An open-source MCP server that fetches your recorded user flows and bug reports from the <a href="https://www.magentic.ai/?utm_source=gh_flowlens" target="_blank" rel="noopener noreferrer">FlowLens platform</a> and exposes them to your AI coding agents for *context-aware debugging*.

 ## Getting Started